 Butanol is a much better fuel alternative, but it is difficult to produce from sustainable sources.

-University of Bristol’s School of Chemistry have been working for a number of years to come up with a technology capable of transforming widely-available ethanol into butanol.
+Scientists from the University of Bristol’s School of Chemistry have been working for a number of years to come up with a technology capable of transforming widely-available ethanol into butanol.

 This has already been confirmed in laboratory conditions with dry, pure ethanol, however, if this technology has to be scaled up, it will have to operate with real ethanol fermentation broths.